dailybruin/the-stack/_posts/2020-05-12-covid-model.md

 A stochastic block model considers a set of student communities, grouped by department, such as mathematics, art history or psychology.
 So for example, consider a three-department school: Sciences with 200 students, Business with 150 students and Humanities with 170 students.
 The student communities set is then [200, 150, 170].

 Then a matrix A defines the probabilities used to randomly assign students from each department to courses in other departments.
-Cell(i,j) of A represents the probability that a student housed in department i will take a course in department j.
+Cell(<sub>i,j</sub>) of A represents the probability that a student housed in department i will take a course in department j.
 For this example, there's a probability of 0.7 that a sciences student will take a sciences class, a 0.1 probability they will take a business class, and a 0.2 probability they will take a humanities class.

+blah

 $$A=\begin{pmatrix}
 Sciences&Business&Humanities\\